DanielPickens/cicd-gcp/README.md

 # cicd-gcp
+ci/cd for  GCP,
-ci/cd test run for GCP , GKE manifest for CD, and using Cloud Build triggers for CI
+ - Cloud Build triggers for CI
+ -  Artifact Registry for assigned Docker repository named my-repository in the us-central1 region to store container images
+ -  GKE cluster that  is in use to deploy the application